aaronstanek/yellow-chameleon/README.md

 - `git-name`: This sets the author name for commits made in the destination repository.

 - `git-email`: This defines the author email for commits made in the destination repository.

+- `is-piggybacked`: A single source repository can feed into multiple destination repositories using only a single action.
+This is significantly faster than running a separate action for each destination repository.
+In such a configuration the first run of yellow-chameleon should have `is-piggybacked` set to `false`.
+All subsequent runs of yellow-chameleon in the same worker should have `is-piggybacked` set to `true`.
+The default value is `false`.